 Black Nile are brothers Aaron & Lawrence Shaw which have been playing music together for much of their lives, bringing forth a telepathic dynamic that translates heavily into their music and performance, embodying blends of the old and the new.
 As believers of education and knowledge, they continue to finely tune their pallet and are in constant motion in their musical growth; while being among the newest jazz artists emerging from the exploding LA Jazz Renaissance.

-“We are the representation of a generation awakened to their history.
-Consequently, the identity stems from an awareness of our history, what it means to be black, to be categorized / pigeon holed.
-Intrinsically this will separate us from following any social trends or fads”.
+They are the representation of a generation awakened to their history, consequently the identity stems from an awareness of our history, what it means to be black, to be categorized / pigeon holed.
+Intrinsically this will separate us from following any social trends or fads.

-The brothers also believe the LP is a culmination of LA’s progressive sound.
+The brothers believe their music is a culmination of LA’s progressive sound.
 It has its own identity because the many influences from their contemporaries and past heroes like, Kamasi Washington, T.D.E, Nipsey Hu$$le, The Pan African people’s Archestra, Tha Dogg Pound, Gerald Wilson George Duke,Vince Staples, Terrace Martin, Thundercat,Walter Smith iii, and Ambrose Akinmusire,

-Identified as part of the next wave of young talented musicians emerging from L.A. as part of the city’s Jazz Renaissance, Black Nile think It’s an exciting time for Black Nile to exist at this time, and feel they are truly blessed to be included as apart of this Renaissance.
+Identified as part of the next wave of young talented musicians emerging from L.A. as part of the city’s music Renaissance, Black Nile think It’s exciting being around in this time, and feel they are truly blessed to be included as apart of the Renaissance.